rforbiodatascience25/group_25_project/README.md

 ## Tasks

-- All of us look at the data to begin with
+- All of us look at the data to begin with (Friday we should have looked into the data)

 - Read paper - Catarina